 Drag Color Chips

 ...that there are lots of ways to do fiber crafts projects with younger kids that are completely safe and pretty easy?
 We get calls all the time from parents and teachers wanting ideas for simple, non-toxic projects to do with their kids.
-Especially now, with the Holidays coming up, we get asked about proposals for
+Here are some ideas that you can use for;

 A. Placemats, napkins and table runners, painted with holiday designs, make great gifts for the parents.
 Also good for class fundraisers.